stanleyhspark/leimao.github.io/index.md

 <br />

-I am an perfectionist.
-I want to solve problems in my hands in a perfect way, which is however not achievable in many situations.
+I am a perfectionist.
+I want to solve the problems in my hands in perfect ways, which is, however, not achievable in many situations.

 ### Career Change

 I was not happy at Duke University.
-I am deeply convinced that Bio-related majors would still be disastrous for decades, filled with lie, boast and illutions.
+I am deeply convinced that Bio-related majors would still be disastrous for decades, filled with lies, boasts, illutions and moral issues.
 I should thank that I have learned math and programming well in college, and I met **machine learning** when I was at the lowest point of my life.

 <br />